The renormalized locally covariant Dirac field: Currents and conservation laws

 where the trace is over gauge and spinor indices.
 In terms of the Wick squares defined above, this may be written as

 For its divergence and trace, we obtain

 Here we used

-where $\mathfrak{R}$ is the spin curvature tensor, which fulfills
+where $\mathfrak{R}$ is the spin curvature tensor, which fulfills \cite{HackThesis}

 As for the divergence of the current, the divergence of the stress-energy tensor is a c-number modulo a weakly vanishing functional.
-This c-number is of the form $\nabla^\mu Q_{\mu \nu}$ for some locally and covariantly constructed $Q_{\mu \nu}$.
-To achieve a conserved stress-energy tensor, one may thus use the redefinition \eqref{eq:deltaH_nabla} of the parametrix to modify
+Let us assume that this c-number is of the form $\nabla^\mu Q_{\mu \nu}$, for $Q_{\mu \nu}$ symmetric and locally and covariantly constructed.
+For $n=4$ this follows from the results of \cite{DHP09}.
+For the generic case, it was conjectured in \cite{HollandsWaldStress} that this is the case for all parity preserving models\footnote{There are counterexamples in parity violating theories, \cf \cite{AlvarezGaumeWitten}.
+The fact that these are all possible purely gravitational anomalies \cite{BrandtDragonKreuzer90} suggests that this is indeed fulfilled.}.
+To achieve a conserved stress-energy tensor, one may then use the redefinition \eqref{eq:deltaH_nabla} of the parametrix to modify

-where $d_V$ is the dimension of the gauge representation.
+where $N$ is the dimension of the gauge representation.
 Note that such a redefinition does not affect the current, so both current and stress-energy conservation can be achieved.
 Also note that there are no restrictions on the dimension $n$, in contrast to the scalar case \cite{HollandsWaldStress}, where one has $n-2$ in the denominator, so that one can achieve conservation only for $n>2$.
-Hence, we have proven the following: \begin{proposition} The renormalization freedom of Wick powers allows to achieve a conserved stress energy tensor, in arbitrary dimension $n$. \end{proposition}
+Hence, we have shown that there are no algebraic obstructions to achieving a conserved stress energy tensor, in arbitrary dimension.
+If the above assumption is valid, as for $n=4$, this implies that the Wick powers may indeed be modified such that the stress-energy tensor is conserved in any dimension.

 \begin{remark} There is another prescription for obtaining a conserved stress-energy tensor, due to Moretti \cite{MorettiStressEnergy}.
 There, one directly changes the stress-energy tensor by adding a Wick monomial that vanishes on-shell.
 In the scalar theory, one uses